hsadler/gridgame/README.md

-# Grid Game
+# Game of Life

-> An idea for a grid type game
+> Conway's Game of Life